Why choose an Architect?

 If you’re planning to build or renovate, you’ve probably asked yourself: Do I really need an architect?
 And if so, what do they actually do?
 This FAQ breaks it down in real terms — no jargon, no pressure — just honest answers to help you make informed decisions.

 A draftsperson/building designer can draw your plans.
 An architect is trained to design your home as a whole — to consider light, flow, structure, sustainability, budget, and how everything works together.
-If you want more than just a set of drawings, an architect can add real long-term value.
+If you want more than just a set of drawings, an architect can add real long-term value and re-sale benefits.

 Great — architects often collaborate with builders.
-Architects don’t replace them; we work alongside them to ensure the design is followed through, issues are resolved early, and your goals/budget stay front and centre.
+We work alongside them to ensure the design is followed through, issues are resolved early, and your goals/budget stay front and centre.

 Yes.
 Good design doesn’t mean high-end finishes or massive square metreage — it means smart, efficient planning.
 Architects make the most of your budget by prioritising what matters and avoiding unnecessary costs.